harryreyesnieva/harryreyesnieva.github.io/projects.md

 permalink: /projects/
 nav_order: 3
 ---
-# Current Projects

-**A Computational Scoping Review and Gap Analysis of Health Disparities and Minority Health Literature**
-Principal Investigator, *Advisor: No&eacute;mie Elhadad, PhD*
-Given the vast wealth of literature regarding health disparities and minority health (HDMH) and limitations placed on scale and scope when performing traditional manual review, computational methods are useful for conducting large-scale assessments.
-We aim to leverage natural language processing and machine learning methods to perform a comprehensive scoping review and characterize major topics found in the HDMH literature, examine change in topic mention over time, identify any notable gaps in coverage, and derive actionable insights for further inquiry.

-**Differential Presentation and Delays in Care for Acute Myocardial Infarction**
-Principal Investigator, *Advisor: No&eacute;mie Elhadad, PhD*
-We aim to measure and characterize differences in presentation and treatment of acute myocardial infarction (AMI) using structured electronic health record data and free-text from clinical notes.
-We are using empirical distributional semantics methods (e.g., word2vec and GloVe) to identify potential biases and empirical associations based on demographics.
-We are also analyzing clinical notes over time prior to and after initial diagnosis to understand differences in the trajectories of sign or symptom documentation for patients, lengths of time to treatment, and resulting impact on patient outcomes.

-**Exploring Gender Disparities in Time to Diagnosis**
-Co-investigator, *Advisor: No&eacute;mie Elhadad, PhD*
-Sex and gender-based healthcare disparities contribute to differences in health outcomes.
-Focusing on time to diagnosis (TTD), we are conducting two large-scale, complementary analyses among women and men across over 100 diseases and millions of patients.
-We further explore how TTD disparities affect diagnostic performance between genders, both across and persistent to time, by evaluating gender-agnostic disease classifiers across increasing diagnostic information.

 # Projects Submitted for Funding
 **Financial Toxicity and Cancer Treatment: Examining Trends and Disparities via Causal Inference**
 Robert Wood Johnson Foundation HD4A Award
 Co-Principal Investigator (PI: Elhadad)
-The goal of this study is to apply state-of-the-art causal inference methods to a large, longitudinal cohort to isolate factors contributing to financial toxicity following cancer diagnosis.
-We will derive actionable insights that identify and quantify disparities in clinical and catastrophic financial outcomes, enabling policymakers and providers to prioritize targeted interventions that are most likely to reduce financial toxicity for the greatest proportion of the population while mitigating disparities in outcomes among different sociodemographic and socioeconomic groups.
+The goal of this study is to apply state-of-the-art causal inference methods to isolate factors contributing to financial toxicity following cancer diagnosis in a large, longitudinal cohort.
+We will derive actionable insights that identify and quantify disparities in clinical and catastrophic financial outcomes, enabling policymakers and providers to prioritize targeted interventions most likely to reduce financial toxicity for the greatest proportion of the population while mitigating disparities in outcomes among different sociodemographic and socioeconomic groups.

 **ARtificial Intelligence for the Study and Enhancement of Sexual and Gender Minority health**
 NIH/NIMHD 1R21HD097292-01